What is systemic lupus erythematosus (lupus)?

 Who gets systemic lupus erythematosus (lupus)?

 Anyone can get systemic lupus erythematosus (lupus), but it most often affects women.
-Lupus is also more common in African American, Hispanic, Asian, and Native American women than in Caucasian women.
+Lupus is also more common in African American, Hispanic, Asian, and Native American women than in white women.

 What are the symptoms of systemic lupus erythematosus (lupus)?

-Symptoms of lupus vary, and they may come and go.
+Symptoms of systemic lupus erythematosus (lupus) vary, and they may come and go.
 The times when a person is having symptoms are called flares, which can range from mild to severe.
 New symptoms may appear at any time.

 Some of the most common symptoms of lupus are: